YET ANOTHER REASON TO BE LEERY OF

 "You can't depend on your doctor."
 Donnie Iris from 1981's Love is Like a Rock (King Cool)

 Day after day after day in my clinic, I treat and talk to patients who have been under the care of a cardiologist.
 I always make it a point to ask them about diet recommendations.
-Unfortunately for the patients, you'll almost always find the physicians making similar recommendations to what they would have made to their patients 25 YEARS AGO.
-The biggest of these --- I heard it again for the ten thousandth time just yesterday ---- is to avoid dietary fat (particularly saturated or animal fats), red meat, SALT, EGGS, etc. Enter Nina Teicholz.
+Unfortunately for the patients, you'll almost always find the physicians making similar recommendations to what they would have made to their patients twenty five years ago.
+The biggest of these --- I heard it again for the ten thousandth time just yesterday ---- is to avoid dietary fat (particularly saturated or animal fats), RED MEAT, SALT, EGGS, etc. Enter Nina Teicholz.

 Teicholz is a biologist / journalist (Stanford, Yale, Oxford) who is a regular contributor to any number of big-name publications, as well as being a reporter for NPR and on staff at Columbia University.
 Teicholz is also the author of last year's runaway best seller, The Big Fat Surprise.
 Most recently she garnered a new level of attention for her scathing report published last week in one of the oldest and most prestigious medical journals on the planet; the British Medical Journal or BMJ as it is most commonly known (The Scientific Report Guiding the US Dietary Guidelines: Is it Scientific?)

-Every five years, government big wigs from organizations such as the National Institutes of Health, get together, have a few beers, look at the current research, and create the guidelines that are supposed to be the shining beacon of light for American citizens to follow on our pathway to good health.
+Every five years, government big wigs from organizations such as the National Institutes of Health and CDC, get together, have a few beers, look at the current research, and create the GUIDELINES that are supposed to be the shining beacon of light for American citizens to follow on our pathway to good health.
 The only problem is, according to Teicholz, the current report....

 "fails to reflect much relevant scientific literature in its reviews of crucial topics and therefore risks giving a misleading picture.
 The omissions seem to suggest a reluctance by the committee behind the report to consider any evidence that contradicts the last 35 years of nutritional advice.
 The guidelines, which were first issued in 1980, have also driven nutrition policy globally, with most Western nations subsequently adopting similar advice."